JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

 \subsubsection{Aperture correction factors}

-The most straight-forward way to extract an MRS spectrum is from the 3-dimensional reconstructed spectral cubes.
+The most straight-forward way to extract an MRS spectrum is from the 3D reconstructed spectral cubes.
 This can be done by defining a circular aperture radius at each wavelength and summing the signal inside that aperture.
 In the case of a point source observation, the PSF diffraction pattern extends much further out than the MRS FOV, hence an aperture correction factor needs to be applied to account for the part of the PSF that is outside the user-defined aperture.

-The MRS aperture correction factors are determined based on the Gaussian-convolved WebbPSF models to account for (i) the large PSF size with respect to the FOV, especially in channel 4, (ii) the limited SNR of the observations, (iii) and the detector scattering making the actual PSF shape complex.
+The MRS aperture correction factors are determined based on the Gaussian-convolved WebbPSF models to account for (i) the large PSF size with respect to the FOV, especially in channel 4, (ii) the limited S/N of the observations, (iii) and the detector scattering making the actual PSF shape complex.
 The procedure to derive the aperture correction factors goes as follows.
 Firstly, a WebbPSF MIRI model is produced that goes out to 20 arcseconds.
-Secondly, the model is rotated with respect to the image axes by the same angle as the real PSF, accounting for the MRS pupil rotation \citep{patapis23_psf}.
-Thirdly, the model is convolved with a 1-dimensional Gaussian in the along-slice direction of the image slicer to simulate the empirically observed broadening of the PSF at each wavelength.
-Fourthly, the model is convolved in the image slicer across-slice direction with a 1-dimensional boxcar-function with the size of the slice width to model the finite resolution imposed by the image slicer.
+Secondly, the model is rotated with respect to the image axes by the same angle as the real PSF, accounting for the MRS pupil rotation (Patapis et al., in prep.).
+Thirdly, the model is convolved with a 1D Gaussian in the along-slice direction of the image slicer to simulate the empirically observed broadening of the PSF at each wavelength.
+Fourthly, the model is convolved in the image slicer across-slice direction with a 1D boxcar-function with the size of the slice width to model the finite resolution imposed by the image slicer.

 Using the set of WebbPSF models for a grid of MRS wavelengths, theoretical aperture correction factors are derived by increasing the size of a circular aperture and computing the encircled energy fraction versus the energy fraction outside the aperture.
 The same analysis is also run for the case where an annulus is needed to subtract the sky background from the cubes directly, illustrated in Fig.~\ref{fig:aperture_and_annulus}.
 Due to the MRS PSF wings extending out to the full MRS FOV (see bottom right panel of Fig.~\ref{fig:mrs_webbpsf}), we reintroduce the part of the PSF included in the annulus in the aperture correction factors.